akshaymogaveera/Connect-Django/README.md

     5) Search your colleagues on this wonderful platform and add them to your friends.
     6) See the posts shared by your friends on the feed and also get notifications for all the interactions happening on your posts.
     7) To use app you need to first setup the Django backend and connect with the Android app.

+### Django Backend
+    1) Django restframework is used for REST API's.
+    1) JWT Authentication is used for REST API's